Michelle123211/Michelle123211.github.io/projects/brooom.md

 - And finally, when everything is tested, debugged and polished, I will write the master thesis itself.

-*Result:* You can try the [last playable version](./Brooom.zip) (from September 2023) but keep in mind it is work in progress which will not be finished in for many months.
+*Result:* You can try the [last playable version](./Brooom.zip) (from September 2023) but keep in mind it is work in progress which will not be finished for many months.